-"The number one driver of this inflation is out of control spending in Washington D.C.," Kent said.
+"The number one driver of this inflation is out-of-control spending in Washington, D.C.," Kent said.

 Gluesenkamp Perez said she's spent the last two years encouraging more education in the trades and bringing federal money to southwest Washington.

-On foreign policy, the two both agree on assisting Israel, they sparred on how the U.S. should be involved.
+On foreign policy, the two both agree on assisting Israel, but they sparred on how the U.S. should be involved.

 "I think that it's critical that we support the only liberal democracy in the Middle East and ensure that our reputation is upheld," Gluesenkamp Perez said.
 "That is our national interest."
 She broke with other Democrats this year to support aid to Israel.